galamo/91/README.md

 3. Clicking again on order will create another Order in the UI
 4. Clear the form
 5. Add button to delete the Order

+# 8.2
+### Homework
+1. Complete the table
+2. Ellergies should be icons ( eggs, milk, peanuts)
+3. Advanced - Edit order ( click on edit - pencil next to the delete, )